dmoisset/s5/starship/tactical-rules.md

 </div>

- Hexes marked in blue in the diagram can be assigned to two different arcs.
-Each round, characters on that ship must decided which arc corresponds to each one of those hexes, if relevant.
+Hexes marked in blue in the diagram are always considered in the forward/aft arcs, never in the port/starboard arcs.

 ## Movement